sagesteppe/SeedPehnology/README.md

 # SeedPhenology

-Estimating the initiation of flowering, peak flower, and the cessation of flowering using herbarium specimens to inform wildland seed collection in the Western United States.
+Changes in the phenology of species, the timing of life history events, are one of the most common and pronounced responses to climate change.

-Considerable effort has been directed towards understanding how climate change affects the phenology of species.
+Considerable effort has been directed towards exploring the causal links between climate change and species phenology (@tang2016emerging).
-These studies have shown causal links between a number of climate metrics, and generally, advanced initiation of phenological events, which has resulted in the generation of a variety of theory and spatial data which serve as independent variables.
+This research has shown causal links between numerous shifting climate metrics, and generally the advanced initiation of phenological events of vegetation as a whole (@parmesan2003globally).
+Given the importance of phenology to biodiversity, and the ready identification of causal agents, many meteorological explanatory variables have been produced, as well as remotely sensed vegetation attributes linked to phenology, e.g. vegetation stand wide leaf out, and leaf senescence dates @dronova2022remote.
+Generally studies which tend to treat species as vegetation complexes or communities have found that early season phenophases have tended to advance, while late season events have often become delayed.
+Counter intuitively, for the individual plant species analyzed to date, their responses to warming have been idiosyncratic preventing the generalization of results across, clades, most functional groups, according the need for continued species specific modelling of phenology (@caradonna2014shifts, @augspurger2020concordance).

-However, these observational studies and manipulative experiments have generally been limited to a few dozen species in only one to a couple populations, or when using herbarium sheets from many populations than only a few species.
+However, these observational studies and manipulative experiments have generally been limited to a few dozen species in only one to a couple populations, or when using herbarium sheets from many populations across a spatial domain - than only a few species (@katal2022deep), although some exceptions exist (@park2023complex).

-Counter intuitively, for the plant species analyzed to date, their responses to warming have been idiosyncratic preventing the generalization of results across, clades, most functional groups, and according the need for continued species specific modelling.
-Hence their findings have seldom been applied to the documentation of phenological traits for species in general.
+Hence their findings have seldom been applied to the documentation of phenological traits for many species in general.

-A component missing from most of these studies has been the utilization of spatial covariates in the workflows and statistics used to model phenological processes.
+A component missing from most of these studies has been the utilization of spatial covariates in the workflows and statistics used to model phenological processes (@hodgson2011predicting).
+Not only are responses of individual species idiosyncratic to climate change, the response of populations varies across species ranges, due not only to differing levels of climate change, but to existing broad environmental climate (@park2019herbarium, @park2023complex).
 We believe that the inability to incorporate spatial terms in the modelling process limits the documentation of phenology to only a handful of populations with similar environmental conditions, rather than reflecting the species as a whole.
-Generalized Additive Models (GAM's) are often used to document a phenophase because a single model can have their splines fit to both initiation, peak, and cessation of an phase, using a single or multiple independent variables - a limitation of several other methods of estimation.
+Generalized Additive Mixed Models (GAMM's) are often used to document a phenophase because a single model can have their splines fit to both initiation, peak, and cessation of an phase, using a single or multiple independent variables - a limitation of several other methods of estimation (@polansky2013generalized).
-The use of independent variable(s) alongside GAM's ability to incorporate an error-correlation structure which accommodates spatial autocorrelation allows them to model the phenological parameters of a species across it's geographic and concomitant environmental range.
+The use of independent variable(s) alongside GAMM's ability to incorporate an error-correlation structure which accommodates spatial autocorrelation allows them to model the phenological parameters of a species across it's geographic and concomitant environmental range.

 Hererin we use GAM's to model phenophases, inferred from herbarium specimens and using environmental predictors identified as casual cues of phenology, in space.
 Our necessity to more accurately understand the phenology of species arose from our goal of native seed collection for both native plant germplasm development, and *ex-situ* conservation.